umarajendhiren/20220523-UmaRajendhiren-NYCHighSchoolsList/README.md

 * Users can sort schools by school name or by total score

 ### Libraries used:
-* **Kotlin-Coroutine** was used to get school list asynchronusly from network to make responsive UI.
+* **Kotlin-Coroutine** was used to get school list and score details asynchronusly from network to make responsive UI.

 * **Retrofit** was used to send a network request and receive a response.